Unity-Technologies/Addressables-Sample/README.md

 * Scenes/SubobjectReference
   * Showcases using references with sub objects.
   * An `AssetReference` contains an main asset (`editorAsset`) and an optional sub object.
 Certain reference types (for example, references to sprite sheets and sprite atlases) can use sub objects.
 If the reference uses a sub object, then it will load the main asset during edit mode and load the sub object during runtime.
-  * This scene shows loading a sprite from a sprite sheet (main asset) and loading a sprite as a sub object.
+  * This scene shows loading a sprite from a sprite sheet (main asset) and loading a sprite as a sub object during runtime.

 #### *Basic/Scene Loading*
 The ins and outs of scene loading.